 - The SENDCo is a member of the schools safeguarding team - Reviews of pupils on an individual basis will take place and plans put in to action by relevant staff Specialist staff will conduct these including the SENDCo and Assistant SENDCo - Specific programmes are delivered for identified pupils according to their needs.
-These include: peer support interventions such as Paired Maths and Paired Reading, Literacy Progress Units, handwriting sessions all delivered by trained support staff - Additional support before and after school provides homework assistance and practical lesson preparation support (eg equipment) - Subject department groupings of pupils take in to account additional needs information in order to target support and ensure strategies are tailored to needs - Named staff are allocated to pupils with specific medical needs in relation to location for distribution of medication.
-Accessibility and support is through a designated Teaching Assistant allocated by our SENDCo - Governors are involved in developing, monitoring and reviewing our SEND policy which is available on our website.
+These include: peer support interventions such as Paired Maths and Paired Reading, Additional support before and after school provides homework assistance and practical lesson preparation support (eg equipment) - Subject department groupings of pupils take in to account additional needs information in order to target support and ensure strategies are tailored to needs - All staff are aware of our pupils with specific medical needs and can access their detailed medical plan by requesting this from the SEND team. - Governors are involved in developing, monitoring and reviewing our SEND policy which is available on our website.
 They are kept up to date and knowledgeable about provision, deployment of funding, equipment and personnel resources.
 There is a SEND link Governor who meets regularly to monitor provision - SLT Link meets weekly with SENDCo and Head of Designated provision - Business and Finance manager meets termly with SENDCo and Head of Designated provision - External Quality Assurance measures from Local Authority